NewGaea/kasuto_hylian/archival/kasuto_hli/07-taktën.md

 ---
 Adjectives are words that describe nouns or pronouns.
 They give some kind of information about the modified word.
 Adjectives also follow a regular pattern.
 All adjectives have the same ending.
 However, some words have the same ending as adjectives, but are not adjectives.
 Some common exceptions will be shown later.
 Adjectives can come before or after the word they modify, but it is more common to see an adjective come after the noun.
 Adjectives are the only other part of speech other than nouns that change ending when plural.
 Adjectives must agree in number with the noun or pronoun they modify; singular words take a singular adjective, and plural words take plural adjectives.
 The two adjective endings are shown below.

-<aside>Jerin: New documentation should clarify this phrase: are the exceptions "adjectives which don't end in _-a_" or are they "non-adjectives which end in _-a_"</aside>

 | Singular Adjectives | Plural Adjectives |
 |:-:|:-:|
 | <span class="hylian_kas">=a</span><br>-a<br>All regular singular adjectives have an _-a_ ending. <u>There are some exceptions\*</u>, but those will be listed later.
 A singular adjective is used only with a singular noun or singular pronoun. | <span class="hylian_kas">=an</span><br>-an<br>All regular plural adjectives have an -an ending.
 There are no exceptions for plural adjectives.
 A plural adjective is used only with a plural noun or plural pronoun |